Continuing Education Activity

 Other studies have proposed the decreasing prevalence of Helicobacter pylori infection in western populations as a contributing factor for the development of Barrett's esophagus and resultant dysplastic changes.
 The lack of acid secretion in chronic atrophic gastritis associated with H. pylori infection may have been protective against GERD.

 Barrett's esophagus is seen in about 10% to 15% of individuals with GERD.
 It is discovered during endoscopic examinations done for evaluation of GERD or other indications.
-It mainly affects middle-aged, and older adults and the average age at diagnosis is approximately 55 years.
-The condition is prevalent in white men, and for unclear reasons, fairly uncommon in African Americans and Asian populations.
+It mainly affects middle-aged and older adults, and the average age at diagnosis is approximately 55 years.
+The condition is prevalent in White race males, and for unclear reasons, fairly uncommon in African Americans and Asian populations.
 The prevalence of Barrett's esophagus ranges between 1.6% to 6.8% in western societies.